 2. Adjust Your Programmable Thermostat

-A programmable thermostat is a powerful tool for trimming your utility bills.
+is a powerful tool for trimming your utility bills.
 In the winter, you should set the temperature back to keep the house cooler.
 This is especially true during periods when you’re out of the house or asleep.
 You can compensate for cooler temperatures at night with flannel sheets, extra blankets, and warmer pajamas.
 Aim to maintain set temperatures for at least eight hours at a time.
 This is the most efficient way for your furnace to operate.

 3. Keep the Air Filter Clean